Our reading room is located on the 4th Floor of the Milstein Center for Teaching and Learning (MCTL), Barnard College, at 3009 Broadway.

 The Archives and Special Collections are accessible to people with mobility disabilities.

-The Barnard Archives and Special Collections reading room is open on a limited basis, by appointment only, Monday-Friday, 10:30 am - 5:30 pm.
-Because of limited capacity, research appointments may be full weeks in advance; please email firstname.lastname@example.org as soon as possible to reserve your appointment time.
+The Barnard Archives and Special Collections reading room is open by appointment, Monday-Friday, 10:30 am - 5:30 pm.
+Because of limited capacity, research appointments fill up in advance; please email firstname.lastname@example.org as soon as possible to reserve your appointment time.

 Please contact us at email@example.com as soon as possible (at least one week) in advance of any planned visits to the Archives, including in your message the collection and boxes you want to use.
 Our collections are searchable from our Finding Collections page.
 Please feel free to contact us if you need assistance selecting materials to request or planning your visit to the Archives.